ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 ```

 ##  4. <a name='Events'></a>Events
-To handle an event it's really similar to jquery but faster
+Handle an event it's really similar to jquery.
 ```js
 //Jquery
 $(el).on(eventName, eventHandler);